 - Turkey (in small and unseasoned servings

 - Plain cranberries

 - Plain potatoes

 - Plain vegetables

 Say no to alcohol

 Toast to the season, but be sure to keep the alcohol away from your pets.
-Alcohol is very dangerous to them and can lead to vomiting, diarrhea, tremors, difficulty breathing, and in the most serious conditions — death.
-Do not allow any of your Christmas guests to give your pets alcohol and be careful with leaving glasses around anywhere your pet could access them.
-The ASPCA advises that if at any point you suspect your pet has consumed alcohol, you should immediately contact your veterinarian.
+Alcohol is very dangerous to them and can lead to vomiting, diarrhea, tremors, difficulty breathing, and in the most serious cases. death.
+Do not allow any of your guests to give your pets alcohol and be careful with leaving glasses around anywhere your pet could access them.
+The ASPCA advises that if at any point you suspect your pet has consumed alcohol, you should immediately contact an emergency veterinarian.